apache/inlong-website/community/how-to-verify.md

 - Whether the single test can run through

 :::note
-You can check the compilation and unit test through `mvn clean package install`.
-If the compilation fails, clean up the local warehouse first.
+You can check the compilation and UTs through `mvn clean package install -DskipTests && mvn test`.
+If the compilation fails, clean up the local repository first.
 :::

 ### Check binary packages